All manuscripts must be submitted electronically via,

 Only one article can be published by an author in the same issue.

 Style and Format:

 Manuscripts can be written both in English and Turkish.
 Manuscripts should be double column, single space with 2cm margins on all sides of the page, in Times New Roman font with size 9.
 Manuscripts should be submitted by the corresponding author of the manuscript after registration to EJEAS.
-Please use the Microsoft Word Template when preparing your manuscript.
+Please use the Office Word Template when preparing your manuscript.
 Page limit is 12 pages for research articles.
 There is no predefined limit for review articles.
 The submitting author takes responsibility for the paper during submission and peer review.

 Symbols, Units and Abbreviations: